oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 Expiration time:

 Prevents users from continuing to operate expired nodes.
-Expired nodes will be automatically frozen.
-At this time, corresponding instances will not allow any operations, but will not be automatically deleted.
-If a node is frozen, please clean up and delete the node in time.
+Expired nodes will be automatically frozen, at which time corresponding instances will not allow any operations but will not be automatically deleted.
+If a node is frozen, please clean and delete it in time.

 Task concurrency control:

-By default, single-threaded serial execution is used.
-At the same time, only one add/delete/modify task will exist (corresponding to instance creation, deletion, and reset operations).
+Default is single-threaded serial execution.
+At the same time, only one add/delete/modify task (corresponding to instance creation, deletion, and reset operations) will exist.

-It can be changed to multi-threaded concurrent execution.
-At the same time, multiple add/delete/modify tasks can exist.
-Only when concurrent execution is used does the concurrency quantity setting make sense.
+Can be changed to multi-threaded concurrent execution, where multiple add/delete/modify tasks can exist at the same time.
+Only when concurrent execution is used does the concurrency number setting make sense.

 Serial execution is suitable for situations where the node itself has weak performance or the platform has few users.
 Concurrent operation is suitable for situations where the node itself has strong performance or there are many users.
 Please choose the mode yourself.

-Personally, I recommend using the default settings.
+Personally recommend using default settings.
 Concurrent execution may have boundary conditions that have not been fully tested and may have bugs.

 Task polling settings:

 Controls whether to enable task execution and the interval for polling to check status.
-Generally keep the default.
+Generally keep default.

 Operation execution rules:

 Node operation mode supports API only, SSH only, and automatic switching.
-The automatic switching mode is used by default.
-Generally, there is no need to modify unless there are special needs.
+By default, automatic switching mode is used.
+Generally, there's no need to modify unless there are special requirements.

-If you need to enable API operation mode, after successfully saving the node settings, click the auto-configure API button outside.
-This will execute a background task to automatically interface with the virtualization platform's API without manual configuration.
+If you need to enable API operation mode, after successfully saving the node settings, click the auto-configure API button outside to execute background tasks to automatically interface with the virtualization platform API, no manual configuration required.
 After waiting for about 15-20 seconds, it should have been configured successfully.
 Click the button to see the configuration history tasks and corresponding logs.
-After successful configuration, click health check again to ensure the API status is green and online, then the API has been successfully configured and enabled.
+After successful configuration, click health check again to ensure the API status is green online status, and you've successfully configured and enabled the API.

 ![](./images/autoapi1.png)